-Science, Technology, Engineering, and Mathematics (STEM) Electives issues faced by society.
+Students will explore how science, technology, engineering, mathematics, and design are used together to help to address different issues faced by society.
 Students will develop solutions to real world problems using 21st century technologies in a problem-based learning environment.
 This will be a survey course of topics such as computer science, 3D modeling, robotics, chemical engineering, electrical engineering, biomedical engineering, mechanical engineering, civil engineering, and aerospace science.
 The length of this course and curriculum may vary by campus.